Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] Add Spawner with MonsterPath and Timed Wave scenes
 - [x] Add Wave scenes with child PackedScene resource as monster type to be released using timer
 - [x] Create a second stage which can be run with the `debug.gd` script
+- [x] create true level terrain, with water for the fish-folk to crawl out of

 ## Milestone 11 - Surfing
 - [x] Make goblin piggyback on turtle